berkeley-cs164-2021/164-class-compiler/README.md

-The in-class compiler status after class session about output.
-See lecture notes for much more detail.
+The in-class compiler status after class sessions about functions.
+See lecture notes for more detail.

 To run: